LahlouS/mcp-pg-koyeb-gradio/Article.md

 ***Great !***
-we have our database migrations ready but now we want to deploy it.
+we have our database migrations ready, now we want to deploy the database itself.
-For that we'll use **the Koyeb** ***CLI*** to make it in just 1 command.
+For this, we'll use the ***Koyeb CLI*** to do it in just one command.

-With Koyeb we can create a PostgreSQL database like that:
+With Koyeb we can create a PostgreSQL database like so:
 ```sh
 koyeb databases create NAME [flags]
 ```